Michaelangel007/apple2_hgr_font_tutorial/README.md

     * one scan line (1 pixel)

-    For scrolling up one pixel we can spot the patter if we inspect the memory flow of how pixels get shuffled around:
+    Hint: For scrolling up one pixel we can spot the pattern if we inspect the memory flow of how pixels get shuffled around:

         40 bytes from $2400.$2427 -> $2000.$2027
         40 bytes from $2800.$2827 -> $2400.$2427
         etc

+    Don't forget that you only need to copy 191 rows, not 192, since the very bottom scanline should be "blank."

+## Conclusion

-Hope this tutorial helped you understand the inner workings of a font blitter!
+Hope this HGR font tutorial helped you understand the inner workings of a font blitter!

 Happy (Apple ][ //e //c) Hacking!
 Michael "AppleWin Debug Dev"